SAP BODS Interview Questions and Answers

 - A job is the smallest unit of work that you can schedule independently for execution.

-– Data flows extract, transform, and load data.
-Everything having to do with data, including reading sources, transforming data, and loading targets, occurs inside a data flow.
+- Data flow extract, transform and load data.
+Everything having to do with data, including reading sources, transforming data, and loading targets occur inside a data flow.

-Real-time jobs “extract” data from the body of the real time message received and from any secondary sources used in the job.
+Ans: Real-time jobs “extract” data from the body of the real-time message received and from any secondary sources used in the job.